LuminaGames/SkyPVP/README.md

 1. Download the latest release of the SkyPvP plugin.
 2. Place the plugin jar file into your server's `plugins` directory.
 3. Restart your server to load the plugin.

+## Notes:
+* The plugin is in development phase and is not currently usable on a production server.